grablab/unified_manipulation/README.md

 Repo for motion synthesis code and experiment results from analyzing unified manipulation on arm-hand combinations.

-Paper is currently in review!
+Paper was accepted to IEEE ICRA 2023!
 Corresponding email: `v.patel@yale.edu`.

 ## Aggregated Results from Paper